Reliable Quantum Communications based on Asymmetry in Distillation and Coding: Preliminaries and Background

 where the coefficients are real, normalized $A + B + C + D = 1$, and defined on the interval $[0, 1]$.
 The coefficient $A$ is the entangled pair fidelity.
 An important mixed state is the maximally mixed one, referred to in the following as a Werner state \cite{Wer89:WernerState, Ben96:purification, Zha02:WernerPrep}, having density matrix

-In order to increase the fidelity of entangled states for teleportation, some techniques have been developed.
-Here we consider the purification algorithm presented in \cite{Deu96:purification} which improves \cite{Ben96:purification}.
-The purification protocol can be summarized as follows \cite{Das21:IBMQPuri}: $i)$ share two \ac{EPR} pairs (i.e., first pair: qubits $1$ and $2$, second pair: qubits $3$ and $4$), both in state \eqref{eq:GenMixedState}; $ii)$ apply the local rotations $\M{R}_{x_1}(\pi/2) \M{R}_{x_2}(-\pi/2) \M{R}_{x_3}(\pi/2) \M{R}_{x_4}(-\pi/2)$; $iii)$ apply the local CNOTs $\M{{CX}}_{1,3}\M{{CX}}_{2,4}$; $iv)$ measure qubits $3$ and $4$ and share via classical messages the measurement information; $v)$ if the measurements agree (i.e., both $0$s or $1$s) keep the final pair, otherwise discard it.
+Several techniques have been developed to increase the fidelity of entangled states for teleportation.
+Here we consider the distillation algorithm presented in \cite{Deu96:purification} which improves \cite{Ben96:purification}.
+The distillation protocol can be summarized as follows \cite{Das21:IBMQPuri}: $i)$ share two \ac{EPR} pairs (i.e., first pair: qubits $1$ and $2$, second pair: qubits $3$ and $4$), both in state \eqref{eq:GenMixedState}; $ii)$ apply the local rotations $\M{R}_{x_1}(\pi/2) \M{R}_{x_2}(-\pi/2) \M{R}_{x_3}(\pi/2) \M{R}_{x_4}(-\pi/2)$; $iii)$ apply the local CNOTs $\M{{CX}}_{1,3}\M{{CX}}_{2,4}$; $iv)$ measure qubits $3$ and $4$ and share via classical messages the measurement information; $v)$ if the measurements agree (i.e., both $0$s or $1$s) keep the final pair, otherwise discard it.
 Through the paper, we consider that errors in quantum measurements, quantum local operations, and classical communications can be neglected.
 In \cite{Dur99:NoisyPurif,Dur07:PuriAndApplications,ChiSim22:LearningPurifNoisyClasMsg} some of these aspects have been accounted for, although not adopting \cite{Deu96:purification} which is our focus in this work.
 Since the procedure from $ii)$ to $iv)$ uses only local operations and measurements, these steps can be efficiently pipelined to minimize the latency of the communication protocol \cite{Van08:Qrepeater}.
-A pictorial representation of the purification procedure is provided in Fig.~\ref{fig:QuantumPurificationPictorial}.
-The resulting mixed state, considering equally distributed \ac{EPR} pairs (also referred as symmetric purification), is described by
+A pictorial representation of the distillation procedure is provided in Fig.~\ref{fig:QuantumPurificationPictorial}.
+The resulting mixed state, considering equally distributed \ac{EPR} pairs (also referred as symmetric distillation), is described by